Wilmington, Los Angeles: Demographics

 A total of 53,815 people were living within Wilmington's 9.14 square miles, according to the 2010 U.S. census—averaging 5,887 people per square mile, among the lowest population densities in the city as a whole.
 The median age was 28.
 The percentages of people from birth through age 34 were among the county's highest.
 Population was estimated at 54,512 in 2008.

 Wilmington is not considered very diverse ethnically, with a diversity index of 0.245.
 In 2000, Latinos made up 86.6% of the population, while non-Hispanic whites were at 6.4%, Asians at 4.8%, blacks at 2.6% and others at 1.7%.
 Mexico and Guatemala were the most common places of birth for the 44.5% of the residents who were born abroad, considered a high percentage of foreign-born when compared with the city and the county as a whole.

 The $40,627 median household income in 2008 dollars was average for the city.
 Renters occupied 61.5% of the housing units, with homeowners occupying the rest.
 In 2000 there were 1,524 military veterans, or 4.6% of the population, relatively low in comparison to the city and county as a whole.

+There is a Mexican-American community in Wilmington.